 Is our conference invitation-only or would anyone be able to join?
-Regardless, it is time to create a website that helps inform our audience, lets people sign up and will later remain a place where we can share materials from the conference.
+Regardless, it is time to work on the event marketing and create a website that helps inform our audience, lets people sign up and will later remain a place where we can share materials from the conference.

 If the economy is doing well, then the conference world is also well off.
 The competition is fierce and everyone is fighting for the attention of the participants.
 We should put effort into marketing regardless of whether our event is an internal or client conference or a paid or free event.
 But what should we pay attention to most?